andrew/ultimate-awesome/README.md

 - [awesome-unsupervised-imaging](https://github.com/andrewwango/awesome-unsupervised-imaging) - Resources for solving imaging inverse problems using deep learning without ground truth.
 - [awesomelist](https://github.com/anvk/awesomelist) - My curated list of links related to anything interesting web technology (and not only) related.
 - [awesome_iot](https://github.com/Anyz01/awesome_iot) - Awesome IoT.
 A collaborative list of great resources about IoT Framework, Library, OS, Platform.
+- [awesome-prosemirror](https://github.com/artemnistuley/awesome-prosemirror) - A curated list of awesome things related to ProseMirror.
 - [awesome-metaverse](https://github.com/asifvora/awesome-metaverse) - Useful resources for creating Meta-verse.
 - [front-awesome](https://github.com/Auronmatrix/front-awesome) - List of interesting projects/frameworks/libraries for front end development.
 - [awesome-ai](https://github.com/awesomelistsio/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
 This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
 - [awesome-ai-art](https://github.com/awesomelistsio/awesome-ai-art) - A curated list of tools, platforms, datasets, and resources for creating, exploring, and understanding AI-generated art.
 - [awesome-ai-ethics](https://github.com/awesomelistsio/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
+- [awesome-amazon](https://github.com/awesomelistsio/awesome-amazon) - A curated list of tools, APIs, extensions, guides, and platforms related to Amazon and its ecosystem.
+- [awesome-aws](https://github.com/awesomelistsio/awesome-aws) - A curated list of awesome tools, guides, open-source libraries, and educational resources for Amazon Web Services (AWS).
 - [awesome-blogging-monetization](https://github.com/awesomelistsio/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-chatgpt](https://github.com/awesomelistsio/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
 - [awesome-ci](https://github.com/awesomelistsio/awesome-ci) - A curated list of awesome Continuous Integration (CI) tools, services, workflows, and resources for building, testing, and deploying code with confidence.